rimsey1/docs/pages/connector-authentication/googleads.md

 ### Obtaining your client customer ID

-You need your **client customer ID** to set up the Google Ads connector in Cyclr.
+You need a **client customer ID** to set up the Google Ads connector in Cyclr.
+This should be a client customer ID from your client's Google Ads account.
 Google's documentation on how to get this can be found [here](https://support.google.com/google-ads/answer/1704344?hl=en-GB).

 # Cyclr set up

-### Client installation
+### Cyclr console

+To set up the Google Ads connector within your Cyclr console:

+1. Go to the **Cyclr Console**.
+2. Select **Connectors** > **Application Connector Library** at the top of the page.
+3. Use the search box to find the Google Ads connector.
+4. Select the **Setup Required** icon.
-When using a template containing the Google Ads connector, clients will be prompted for the following information from the previous sections:
+5. Enter the following values from the previous sections:

--   **Client ID**: The **client ID** they obtained from setting up OAuth 2.0 authentication in their Google project.
+    - **Client ID**: Your **client ID** you obtained from setting up OAuth 2.0 authentication for your Google project.
--   **Client secret**: The **client secret** they obtained from setting up OAuth 2.0 authentication in their Google project.
+    - **Client secret**: Your **client secret** you obtained from setting up OAuth 2.0 authentication for your Google project.
--   **Developer token**: The **developer token** they obtained from their Google Ads account.
+    - **Developer token**: Your **developer token** you obtained from your Google Ads account.
--   **Client customer ID**: The **client customer ID** of the account they want to manage the API.
+6. Select **Save Changes**.

+Your Google Ads connector is now set up!
+You can test it by installing it in one of your Cyclr accounts and executing one of the methods to confirm it can return some data.
+This method requires a **client customer ID** to be provided on connector installation.

 ### Partner templates